NVIDIA/deepops/workloads/examples/k8s/README.md

 ### Kubeflow workloads

-For example workloads to deploy into Kubeflow see the Kubeflow NGC inegration [README](../../../src/containers/ngc/).
+For example workloads to deploy into Kubeflow see the Kubeflow NGC integration [README](../../../src/containers/ngc/).

 Also see the several kubeflow-* folders that contain example Kubeflow pipelines and workloads.